Google review, Brooklyn LettersBrooklyn Letters

 Allison is a learning specialist and NYS licensed language therapist.
 She earned her B.A. and M.S. in Speech-Language Pathology from The State University of New York College at Fredonia.
 For over 19 years, she has taught in schools, clinical settings, and private practice.

-She is highly skilled at working with a variety of language, social/pragmatic deficits, and learning disabilities.
-She is experienced working with ADHD, dyslexia, and twice-exceptional students.
-As a learning specialist, she has worked with preschool, elementary, and secondary students for developing skills such as literacy (decoding and comprehension), writing, working and short-term memory, executive functioning, and social thinking.
-Allison recognizes the importance of developing customized learning programs specific to each students’ unique needs.
-She recognizes how organizational skills, sensory regulation, attention, written and verbal expression intertwine and impact learning.
+Allison is highly skilled at working with a variety of language, social/pragmatic deficits, learning disabilities, and feeding therapy.
+She is experienced in working with ADHD, dyslexia, and twice-exceptional students.
+As a learning specialist, she has worked with preschool, elementary, and secondary students to develop skills such as literacy (decoding and comprehension), writing, working and short-term memory, executive functioning, and social thinking.
+Allison recognizes the importance of developing customized learning programs specific to each student’s unique needs.
+She understands how organizational skills, sensory regulation, attention, written and verbal expression intertwine and impact learning.

 Allison prides herself on her ability to effectively collaborate with families, teachers, and other professionals to encourage effective communication across all platforms and environments.
 She believes that a combination of evidence-based practice, parent/caregiver involvement, and engaging activities that make learning enjoyable is the key to success.

-TYPE OF SERVICES: Individual and group (2-3 children) speech therapy, speech-language evaluations, consultations.
+TYPE OF SERVICES: Individual and group (2-3 children) speech therapy, feeding therapy, speech-language evaluations, consultations.

 M.S., CCC-SLP, TSSLD, Speech Language Pathologist